PET imaging of inflammation and infection

 Although the exposed phosphatidylserine is the natural signal to macrophages to start phagocytosis, also other anionic phospholipids can trigger the same response.
 Anionic surface charge is a common feature of the bacterial cell envelope, achieved by phosphate-containing lipopolysaccharides (LPS), techoic acids, or phospholipids such as phosphatidylglycerol (PG) and cardiolipin (CL).
 Escherichia coli, Staphylococcus aureus, and Streptococcus pyogenes are examples of these bacteria.

-PET tracers developed to target PS may be useful on detecting these pathogens, although the response will not be specific, as PS is exposed also in normal apoptosis, even during non-microbial inflammation.
+PET radiopharmaceuticals developed to target PS may be useful on detecting these pathogens, although the response will not be specific, as PS is exposed also in normal apoptosis, even during non-microbial inflammation.

 - Lymphatic system